 Are your sinuses ruining your life?
 Could your constant headaches be due to sinus problems?

 Headaches are a common issue that happens to all of us at some point during our lives.
 However, if you are experiencing deep and persistent headaches, you may want to take a moment to consider whether sinus problems could be the real problem.
 Dr. Sina Joorabchi offers the latest advances in sinus treatment to combat the root cause of the pain in your head.
-Balloon sinuplasty is a proven treatment for sinus headaches, and Dr. Joorabchi has been helping people from Miami to Ft.
-Lauderdale say “so long” to their sinus pain after just one treatment at his clinic in Pembroke Pines.
+Balloon sinuplasty is a proven treatment for sinus headaches, and Dr. Joorabchi has been helping people from Miami to Hollywood say “so long” to their sinus pain after just one treatment at his clinic in Pembroke Pines.
 He can do the same for you today!

 To know if your headache is a result of a sinus infection or inflammation in the nasal cavities as opposed to something else, then you will most likely experience pain and pressure around the sinus area